Theobragstad/Snake/README.md

 <br>

 Future improvement ideas
-- [ ] Ensure that fruits are never spawned on top of the snake
+- [ ] Ensure that fruits are never placed on top of the snake
 - [ ] Add more game modes
-- [ ] Fix minor checkbox issue/UI improvements
+- [ ] Fix checkbox bug/UI improvements